-Stockholders and other parties interested in communicating directly with Mr. Adams as Lead Director may do so by writing to Mr. Adams, c/o Generac Holdings Inc., S45 W29290 Hwy.
-59, Waukesha, Wisconsin 53189.
-Additionally, stockholders and other parties interested in communicating directly with any other independent members of the Board, whether individually or as a group, may do so by writing to that director(s) or the Board of Directors, respectively, c/o Generac Holdings Inc., S45 W29290 Hwy.
+Stockholders and other parties interested in communicating directly with Mr. Morgan as Lead Director may do so by writing to Mr. Morgan, c/o Generac Holdings Inc., S45 W29290 Hwy.
 59, Waukesha, Wisconsin 53189.

 Attendance at Meetings

 It is our policy that each director is expected to dedicate sufficient time to the performance of his or her duties as a director, including by attending meetings of the stockholders, Board of Directors and committees of which he or she is a member.